nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 ## Use case ##

-This specification describes a single use case enabling the consumer to request from the targeted provider system slots matching the selected date range, booking organisation ODS Code and Type, and other parameters including UC Disposition Code and Service ID.
+This specification describes a single use case enabling the consumer application to request from the targeted provider system slots matching the selected date range, booking organisation Organisation Data Service (ODS) Code and Type, and other parameters including Urgent Care (UC) Disposition Code and Service ID.

 Refer to [Consumer sessions illustrated](appointments_consumer_sessions.html) for how this API use case could be used in the context of a typical consumer appointment management session.